lunsmat/nodejs-boilerplate/README.md

 ### Express
 [Express](https://expressjs.com/) is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+### Cors
+[Cors](https://www.npmjs.com/package/cors) is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.

+### Dotenv
+[Dotenv](https://www.npmjs.com/package/dotenv) is a zero-dependency module that loads environment variables from a .env file into process.env.

 ## Development Dependencies
 ### Typescript